Cheng-I-Lin/league-of-legends-analysis/README.md

   height="600"
   frameborder="0"
 ></iframe>

-According to the box plots, teams with the first dragon kill has a slightly higher KDA
+According to the box plots, both the team with and without the first dragon kill have similar distributions when it comes to KDA, yet teams with the first dragon kill has a higher overall KDA with highers values in the first quartile, median, and third quartile: **1.53** to 1.13, **4.07** to 2.255, and **7.29** to 5.69, respectively.
+This implies that obtaining the first dragon kill greatly associates with better player performances in terms of eliminating enemy champions due to the various buffs and benefits it provides, which deems securing the first dragon kill a valuable tactic to execute in game.

 ### Interesting Aggregates
 Below are some of the aggregated statistics of the dataset: